-Every effort has been made within this handbook to accurately reflect and describe Bailey caravan models.
-O ur policy of continued improvements and change in market and supply conditions mean that we reserve the right to alter specification without prior notice.
+While every effort is made within this handbook to accurately reflect and describe our caravans (those purchased and stored in the UK) our policy of continued improvements and change in market and supply conditions mean that we reserve the right to alter specification without prior notice.
 Some materials used in the production of our caravans can result in variations to the figures quoted in respect of measurements and weights.